115one/115.1-Mobile-Landing-Page/pages/privacy.md

 Please read this policy carefully to understand our policies and practices regarding your information and how we will treat it.
 If you do not agree with our policies and practices, do not download, register with, or use this App.
 By downloading, registering with, or using this App, you agree to this privacy policy.
 This policy may change from time to time.
 Your continued use of this App after we revise this policy means you accept those changes, so please check the policy periodically for updates.

-Additional information for European Users
+#### Additional information for European Users

 LL is a limited liability company registered in the state of Delaware and whose place of business is at 614 N. DuPont Hwy., Suite 210, Dover, DE 19901.
 LL is the data controller of the personal information collected through the App for the purposes of the EU General Data Protection Regulation (GDPR) and any relevant local legislation.
-We have appointed a Data Protection Officer who can be contacted using the contact details below (Contact Information).
+We have appointed a Data Protection Officer who can be contacted using the contact details below.

 By using the App, you acknowledge our collection, use and sharing of your personal information as set forth in the relevant sections of this policy.
 You also acknowledge that by providing your personal information through the App your personal information is directly transferred to and accessed by our personnel in the United States.
 If you do not wish for your personal information to be used in the manner set out in this policy or transferred to the United States, you should not download, access or use the App.

 # 2. Children Under the Age of 13

 The App is not intended for children under 13 years of age, and we do not knowingly collect personal information from children under 13.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
-If you believe we might have any information from or about a child under 13, please contact us (Contact Information) and we will delete the information.
+If you believe we might have any information from or about a child under 13, please contact us and we will delete the information.

-Additional information for European users
+#### Additional information for European users

 In addition, we may limit how we collect, use and store some of the information of European Users between 13 and 16.
 In some cases, this means we will be unable to provide certain functionality to these users.
 If we need to rely on consent as a legal basis for processing your information and your country requires consent from a parent, we may require your parent’s consent before we collect and use that information.